selwynpolit/d9book/book/setup_mac.md

 ```

 ::: tip Note
-If you install composer first, you might end up with php 8.2 installed which has some challenges running the Drupal Test Traits and PHPUnit.
+If you installed composer before this step, you might end up with php 8.2 installed which has some challenges running the Drupal Test Traits and PHPUnit.
+Simply uninstall it and continue with the php 8.1 install.
 :::

 ## Composer